MaksHaque/University-billing-system/README.md

 # University-billing-system
-A final project for the course CSE 4202 based on C language Topic of the project:UNIVERSITY BILLING SYSTEM
+A final project for the course CSE 4202
+Topic of the project:UNIVERSITY BILLING SYSTEM

 The works we have done:
-1. Added system date in the code, so no need to user manually given date.
+1. Added system date in the code, so no need for user to manually give date each time
 2. Added first menu options & interface of the system
-3. Added interface of the code for students system
+3. Added interface of the code for students billing system

 The works we need to do: